 The first video will start playing in a couple of seconds.
 Lean back and enjoy.
 This is particularly great if you have VLC installed on a device connected to your TV, or a second monitor on which you like to watch things as you work.

 If you want to download the videos in a playlist so you can play them later when you’re offline, all you need to do is use a YouTube playlist downloader.

 More VLC More Tricks

-Saikat went even deeper, showing you 7 top secret VLC features.
+Saikat went even deeper, showing you some top secret VLC features.
 Turns out you can use VLC to record from your webcam, and automatically shutdown your computer when a video is over.
 Neat.